Eating well and cheaply in

 beaches and communities.
 There are plenty of places to eat in Fira and Oia but we did not try them, mainly because our visits to the two towns were more like photo-sessions mixed with shopping for the girls.

 When you are in Santorini there are several things you have to eat because most likely you won't find them anywhere else.
 Number One are the tomato-keftedes which are deep-fried patties of Santorini tomatoes, onions, flour and whatever ingredient each restaurant puts in that makes their's special.
-Probably there will be someone
+Probably there will be

 in your entourage who will eat these every meal.
 Also unique to Santorini is their fava which are yellow split-peas, similar to the familiar green split-pea soup but served with onions and olive oil and eaten with bread.
 The white eggplants are also unique to the island, though of course now you can find them all over the world.
 There is something called a katsouni which is like a cucumber but has a dryer texture and a different taste.
-Capers are also grown here as are a round zucchini squash and a small
+Capers are also grown here as are a round zucchini squash and

 watermelon.
 But the most important food on the island is the Santorini cherry tomato which because it rains so little (like not at all in the summer) will probably be the most intensely delicious tomato you have ever eaten.
 When you go to a restaurant insist on Santorini tomatoes.
 You can recognize them because they are small and ridged.
 Everything else is pretty much the same as you will find on other islands in the Cyclades and in Athens though some restaurants have a few things they specialize in and it